torvalds/linux/Documentation/core-api/cpu_hotplug.rst

 off (0) state.
 To logically shutdown CPU4: ::

  $ echo 0 > /sys/devices/system/cpu/cpu4/online
-  smpboot: CPU 4 is now offline
+  smpboot: CPU 4 is yesw offline

-Once the CPU is shutdown, it will be removed from */proc/interrupts*, */proc/cpuinfo* and should also not be shown visible by the *top* command.
+Once the CPU is shutdown, it will be removed from */proc/interrupts*, */proc/cpuinfo* and should also yest be shown visible by the *top* command.
 To bring CPU4 back online: ::

  $ echo 1 > /sys/devices/system/cpu/cpu4/online